5 Medical Billing Software Features You Can’t do Without

-Again, this one is a no brainer in terms of inclusion, since practices are required to transmit the vast majority of claims electronically, under current HIPAA regulations.
+Again, this one is a no-brainer in terms of inclusion, since practices are required to transmit the vast majority of claims electronically, under current HIPAA regulations.
 There are rare occasions, however, that require a manual claim.
-Research whether or not both options are available as software features, and how streamlined the process is.
+Research whether or not both options are available as medical billing software features, and how streamlined the process is.

-Clearinghouses collect insurance claims prior to their being sent to the insurance company or other responsible agency, and double check the claims for accuracy.
+Clearinghouses collect insurance claims prior to their being sent to the insurance company or other responsible agency and double-check the claims for accuracy.
 Any changes or corrections are made, and the claim is then forwarded.
-While some billing services do not use clearinghouses and advertise a shorter turn around period, the risk of claims being rejected en masse and repeatedly is very real.
+While some billing services do not use clearinghouses and advertise a shorter turnaround period, the risk of claims being rejected en masse and repeatedly is very real.
+And managing rejections can be a costly and time-consuming task by itself so it is important to make sure there’s no possibility of your claim getting rejected.
 Whether you opt for a service that uses a clearinghouse or not, research and read reviews to find out if their system is accurate and efficient.

 4. Following Up

-Claim follow-ups, in the event of a denied or delayed claim, can be initiated by the software user, or may be automated.
+Claim follow-ups, in the event of a denied or delayed claim, can be initiated by the medical billing software user or may be automated.
 Any service you use should have a number of simple, automated follow-up processes that allow identifiable errors to be corrected and claims to be submitted without human intervention.
-Another nice feature is for software to automatically generate a query if the claim has gone unanswered for a significant period of time.
+Another nice feature is for medical billing software to automatically generate a query if the claim has gone unanswered for a significant period of time.

 Don’t underestimate the importance of being able to access and manually follow up on claims as well, however.
 Is the interface intuitive?
 Can you reach the information you need quickly and efficiently, without undue confusion?